Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/design-thinking-define/_index.md

 When it’s not raining, he goes up the elevator but only halfway, and then he uses the stairs to get to his floor Jo really wants to use the elevator to go all the way up every day.

-Challenge: We want to be able to help Jo use the elevator every day to get to his floor.
+**Challenge: We want to be able to help Jo use the elevator every day to get to his floor.**

-Already, you may be ideating solutions:
+**Already, you may be ideating solutions:**
-You may suggest that he only goes for walks on rainy days.
+-You may suggest that he only goes for walks on rainy days.
-Or maybe you suggest he find a new apartment with fewer floors.
+-Or maybe you suggest he find a new apartment with fewer floors.
-...STOP!
+-...STOP!

 If you find yourself in a space of ideation before you get to the ideation phase...STOP!
 It is very important to avoid getting into a solution space before you have identified the problem you are working with.
 This is done by being conscious and guiding the team when empathising and defining.